-Drake Music is a national arts charity working across the UK, with bases in Bristol, Manchester and London.
+Drake Music is a national arts charity working across the UK.
+We have bases in Bristol, Manchester and London.
 We are a National Portfolio Organisation for Arts Council England and are also funded through Youth Music.

-We are experts in inclusive music-making in education and in using technology to break down disabling barriers to music-making at all levels.
+We are specialists in using technology to break down disabling barriers to making music.

 What we do